audurannaj/the-simpsons/index.md

 The size of each node is dependant on how many times the character appeared in a synopsis - the more often, the bigger the node.
 The width of each edge is dependant on how many times two characters appeared together in a synopsis - the more often, the wider the edge.

+The networks did not seem to change much from season to season, with the largest nodes being **Homer** and **Bart** more often than not.
+However, when the centrality measures of these networks

 See the work [here](https://audurannaj.github.io/the-simpsons/networks.html)

 ---